Home Treatment and Diet to Soothe Diverticulitis

 What Is Diverticulitis?

 No specific cause for diverticulitis has been identified.
-It is a most common condition observed in people above the age of 60.
-Doctors assume that the condition may be a result of low fiber content in the diet.
-In case of the diet low in fiber content, colon has to play a harder role in pushing the stools forward.
-The resulting pressure is assumed as one of the reasons for the formation of pouches on the walls of the colon.
-And the inflammation or infection happens when the bacteria grows in the diverticula.
+It is the most common condition observed in people over 60.
+Doctors assume that the condition may result from low fiber content in the diet.
+In a diet low in fiber content, the colon has to work harder to push the stools forward.

-Who Is At Increased Risk Of Diverticulitis?
+Who Is At Increased Risk of Diverticulitis?

-The major risk factor for diverticulitis is age, which means the older you get, the higher is the risk.
+The major risk factor for diverticulitis is age, which means the older you get, the higher the risk.
 Several other risk factors supported by recent research include:

 Diverticulosis vs Diverticulitis